8 Goldfish Myths & Misconceptions: Are the Rumors Real?

 1. Goldfish Can Live Happily In Bowls

-A bowl, vase, and small aquaria such as jars are not good homes for goldfish.
+A bowl, vase, and small aquariums such as jars are not good homes for goldfish.
 Most bowls are not large enough for goldfish which makes them a poor housing choice.
-The truth is that goldfish will not be happy in bowls and it prevents them from living a long and stress-free life.
-Although a goldfish can technically live in a bowl, it will not be thriving.
+The truth is that goldfish will not be healthy in bowls and it prevents them from living a long and stress-free life.

 When it comes to modern-day goldfish keeping, a large tank or pond is recommended for these fish.
 The tank has to be equipped with a filter to be an adequate living space, with enough room for each goldfish to swim comfortably which is challenging in a bowl.